Genesis of Ann Arbor: New sanctuary and contemporary era

 Both congregations grew steadily in the late 20th century, and as the 20th anniversary of the partnership neared, Temple Beth Emeth found that it had too little space in the sanctuary for its well-attended High Holy Days services.
-As part of the planning process for an expansion of the Genesis campus, St. Clare's and Temple Beth Emeth were required to resolve some disagreements about the purpose of a new space.
+In the planning process for the expansion, St. Clare's and Temple Beth Emeth developed disagreements about the purpose of a new space.
 Temple Beth Emeth considered it crucial that the expansion feature a larger social hall, serving the congregation's role as a center of the broader Jewish community.

 Ultimately, a major addition to the original building was commissioned, featuring a 450-seat octagonal sanctuary.
 The new sanctuary continues the concept of shared use and convertible symbols: at the front of the new sanctuary, a series of four doors close open to reveal the ark or the cross, or to conceal both.
 The new sanctuary was dedicated in time for Temple Beth Emeth's High Holy Days services in the fall of 1994.
 The original sanctuary was converted to an expanded social hall, for the use of both congregations' events.
 Temple Beth Emeth's membership was approximately double that of St. Clare's at the time, and the two congregations bore the cost of the expansion proportional to their membership.

 St. Clare's maintained the William Anderson House as its own space until the 1980s, when it leased the house as commercial office space to raise funds.
 The house was home to multiple tenants, including a real estate firm and a youth soccer league, until 2007.
 St. Clare's began a food bank program in the house in 2007, and the Back Door Food Pantry expanded into a multi-faith initiative in 2010, sponsored jointly by the two Genesis congregations and the Ann Arbor Muslim community.

 The two congregations reviewed the agreement between them in 2016, revisiting issues that had grown to cause conflict.
 Religious pluralism scholar Paul Numrich of the Methodist Theological School in Ohio analyzed the renegotiated agreement in a 2019 paper, and found that members of both congregations found a variety of reasons for the partnership.
 Numrich argued that despite a sizable minority focused on theological matters, "three-fourths of [his] interviewees (15 of 20) listed practical considerations first, such as finances and facility usage, when asked about the reasons for the Genesis partnership."
 Genesis of Ann Arbor celebrated its 50th anniversary in 2024.